Mateusz-alicante/Praxis3-PB/readme.md

 ## Todo:

-- [ ] Change the code to support a RGB LED for the worker lights instead of a standard LED
+- [x] Change the code to support a RGB LED for the worker lights instead of a standard LED (Harry and Mateusz)
 - [ ] Develop procedure to measure the light intensity as for the handout
 - [ ] Develop procedure to measure the soil moisture as for the handout
 - [ ] calculate resistor values